holfordm/DHOxSS2018/transcribing-and-editing-primary-sources/README.md

 The passage we will encode is the second paragraph, beginning 'Light cannot...'.
 A plain-text transcription of this passage, based on the diplomatic transcription, is provided as 'Newton-notebook-text.xml'.

 At the end of this part of the workshop, you will have a change to review your encoding against that produced by the Newton Project: the Newton project markup is provided as 'Newton-notebook-markup.xml'.
+Thanks to [The Newton Project]9http://www.newtonproject.ox.ac.uk/), Oxford University, for making the xml available.

 ## II